Updated: June 04, 2025

 There are two common repayment styles:

-Most owner/occupier mortgages are repayment mortgages, meaning that you pay off the loan capital at the same time as the interest.
+Most owner/occupier mortgages are repayment, meaning you pay off the loan capital simultaneously with the interest.
 The alternative is interest-only mortgages.
-As the name suggests, these only require you to pay the interest every month.
+As the name suggests, these only require you to pay monthly interest.
 The loan capital is repaid at the end of the term (sometimes by selling the property).

-For a two-year fixed-rate, an interest-only mortgage of £70,000, would give monthly repayments of £200-300.
+An interest-only mortgage of £70,000 for a two-year fixed rate would give monthly repayments of £200-300.
 So, you’d pay around £2,400 to £3,600 per year in interest for the lifetime of the mortgage and repay the £70,000 loan amount at the end from a pre-arranged repayment vehicle such as a savings plan or other investments.

 Mortgage rate type